Career Timeline of Seth MacFarlane: Major Achievements and Milestones

 2012: Ted Film Release

-In 2012, Seth MacFarlane co-wrote, co-produced, directed, and starred in the film "Ted", marking a move into feature film production.
+In 2012, Seth MacFarlane co-wrote, co-produced, directed, and starred in the film "Ted", marking his venture into feature films.

 Loading Video...